Tracheotomy: 16th–18th centuries

 In 1620 the French surgeon Nicholas Habicot (1550–1624), surgeon of the Duke of Nemours and anatomist, published a report of four successful "bronchotomies" which he had performed.
 One of these is the first recorded case of a tracheotomy for the removal of a foreign body, in this instance a blood clot in the larynx of a stabbing victim.
 He also described the first tracheotomy to be performed on a pediatric patient.
 A 14-year-old boy swallowed a bag containing 9 gold coins in an attempt to prevent its theft by a highwayman.
 The object became lodged in his esophagus, obstructing his trachea.
 Habicot suggested that the operation might also be effective for patients with inflammation of the larynx.
 He developed equipment for this surgical procedure which displayed similarities to modern designs (except for his use of a single-tube cannula).

 Sanctorius (1561–1636) is believed to be the first to use a trocar in the operation, and he recommended leaving the cannula in place for a few days following the operation.
-Early tracheostomy devices are illustrated in Habicot's Question Chirurgicale and Julius Casserius' posthumous Tabulae anatomicae in 1627.
+Early tracheostomy devices are illustrated in Habicot's Question Chirurgicale and Casseri's posthumous Tabulae anatomicae in 1627.
 Thomas Fienus (1567–1631), Professor of Medicine at the University of Louvain, was the first to use the word "tracheotomy" in 1649, but this term was not commonly used until a century later.
 Georg Detharding (1671–1747), professor of anatomy at the University of Rostock, treated a drowning victim with tracheostomy in 1714.